-This application will ask for three references, work history and salary history.
+This application will ask for three references, work history, and salary history.
 Please have this information ready before starting your application.
 For security purposes, the system will time out in 60 minutes.

 Our EEO PolicyMarlborough School is an equal opportunity employer (M/F/D/V).
-We recruit, employ, train, compensate, and promote without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, disability, veteran status, or any other basis protected by applicable federal, state or local law.
+We recruit, employ, train, compensate, and promote without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, disability, veteran status, genetic information, or any other basis protected by applicable federal, state or local law.

 Marlborough School is a diverse, inclusive community that strives to maintain diversity in all areas of employment.

 Marlborough School's trustees and employees are expected to maintain the highest standards of ethical conduct at all times.
 In recognition of that expectation, the School has established this Code of Ethical Conduct and some related policies of interest and whistleblowing.

 - What can you tell me about Marlborough's academic program?